trufflesuite/truffle/README.md

 ### Extending the Pipeline

 Truffle's asset pipeline is completely extensible.
-For instance, you have to ability to change the way Truffle processes Javascript (say, you want to use [Babel](https://babeljs.io/)), and you can also tell Truffle how to process new file types it doesn't understand by default.
+For instance, you have the ability to change the way Truffle processes Javascript (say, you want to use [Babel](https://babeljs.io/)), and you can also tell Truffle how to process new file types it doesn't understand by default.
 Beyond that, you can tell Truffle how it should post-process files (if at all) after sending them through the pipeline.
 We'll discuss each of these situations below.

 ##### Basics